yetson0/digital-cv/index.md

 ## / Awards / Accomplishments
 `2009 - 2021`
-Successfully lead and delivered *over 100* architectural multidisciplinary projects into life.
+Successfully lead and delivered *100+* architectural multidisciplinary projects into life.

+`2011`
+Architectural license, *Chamber of Architects of the Republic of Poland*

 `2005`
 Architectural competition, *JP2 Memorial*, 2nd prize.